Information on Open Access Publishing

 Soon, some publishers understood that they needed to re-consider their business model.
 In a world where everyone shall be allowed to read content “for free”, an easy way out seems to be a model in which now those would be charged who wanted to publish their research, going form a “readers pay” approach (through subscriptions) to an “authors pay” business model built around article publishing fees.

 One other problem that surfaced soon were so-called “predatory” journals or even “predatory publishers”.
 This term refers to those publishers who are willing to publish basically all manuscripts without proper quality control, as long as the authors were willing to pay.
 In the meanwhile, this problem has been discussed so often that researchers are probably aware of such deceptive journals in which they should not publish; however, the problem is not entirely gone as (too) often shown by “publish with us” invitations that still arrive in the mailboxes of many scientists.
+The website "Think.
+Check.
+Submit." provides a checklist to help researchers assess whether or not a journal is a suitable venue for their papers.

 Choices in the Publishing Process